landmarco/Intro-to-Machine-Learning/README.md

 # Intro to Machine Learning
-Notes and resources for Intro to Machine Learning by Dan Nguyen
+Notes and resources for Intro to Machine Learning by Andrew Ng

 Compiled by Marc Loeffke